Graphon Signal Processing: Proof of Lemma 3 and Lemma 4

 \begin{proposition} Let $T$ and $T^\prime$ be two self-adjoint operators on a separable Hilbert space $\ccalH$ whose spectra are partitioned as $\sigma \cup \Sigma$ and $\omega \cup \Omega$ respectively, with $\sigma \cap \Sigma = \emptyset$ and $\omega \cap \Omega = \emptyset$.
 If there exists $d > 0$ such that $\min_{x \in \sigma,\, y \in \Omega} |{x - y}| \geq d$ and $\min_{x \in \omega,\, y \in \Sigma}|{x - y}| \geq d$, then

 \end{proposition}

 \begin{proof} See \cite{seelmann2014notes}. \end{proof}

 Lastly, we need two results related to the graphon norm.
-The first, presented in Lemma \ref{cut_norm_conv}, states that if a sequence of graphs converges to a graphon in the homomorphism density sense, it also converges in the cut norm.
-The cut norm of a graphon $\bbW: [0,1]^2 \to [0,1]$ is defined as \blue{\cite[eq.
-(8.13)]{lovasz2012large}}
+The first is Lemma \ref{cut_norm_conv}, which states that if a sequence of graphs converges to a graphon in the homomorphism density sense, it also converges in the cut norm \eqref{eqn:cut_norm_def}.
 The second, here presented as Prop. \ref{T:norm_equivalence}, is due to \blue{\cite[Thm.
 11.57]{lovasz2012large}} and bounds the $L^2$-induced norm of the graphon operator by is cut norm.